Ballistyxx/Ballistyxx/README.md

 <h3 align="center">An aspiring ECE High Schooler with interests in circuit design and CAD</h3>

-- 🔭 I’m currently working on a custom Allwinner V3s-based SBC
+- 🔭 I’m currently working on a custom electric go-cart circuit board

 - 🌱 I’m currently learning **Reinforcement Learning and analog IC design**